EDITORIAL ENQUIRIES (not Submissions):

 QUALITY & QUANTITY

 Although we have a policy of publishing new authors, these are invariably poets whose work has appeared in magazines or pamphlets and who have built up a publishable book-length collection over a period of time.
 If you have not yet published poems in reputable literary magazines or in a pamphlet from a reputable small press, please do not send your manuscript.
-We receive up to 100 manuscripts or offers of publication each week, and most authors submitting to us will have a track record of previous publication in magazines or pamphlets.
+We often receive up to 100 manuscripts or offers of publication each week, and most authors submitting to us will have a track record of previous publication in magazines or pamphlets.
 If you do not have a track record of previous publication of this kind, please do not send us your work.

 We regret that we aren't able to offer detailed criticism of poetry submitted for publication.
 That's not the publisher's "job".
 But there are specialist organisations offering critical services (e.g. the Poetry Society) and others which organise writers' courses and workshops (e.g. the Arvon Foundation and the Poetry School).
 The links page of the Bloodaxe website lists many more poetry organisations offering a variety of services.